aniketpandey2912/admitcard-frontend/README.md

 ** Note : You also need to clone backend repository and run the backend server along with frontend to use application in action.
 So follow below instructions **

+## For Backend
+1. **Setup database in you localsystem**
+2. You can use **MySQL Workbench**
+3. Database and table name info :
+    - Database name : 'admitcarddb'
+    - Table name : 'admitcard'
+4. Table 'admitcard' Schema goes like this
+    - id --> int, not null, primary key.
+    - name --> varchar, not null.
+    - phone --> varchar, not null.
+    - school --> varchar, not null.
+    - class --> varchar, not null.
+    - roll_no --> int, not null, unique.
+    - address --> varchar, not null.
 ## Clone the backend repo

 Paste `git clone https://github.com/aniketpandey2912/admitcard-backend-mysql.git` in terminal.